 The ProfileSource argument tells what caused the interrupt.

 The KeProfileInterruptWithSource function is exported from the kernel in version 3.51 and higher.

-The KeProfileInterruptWithSource function is not documented, but has a C-language declaration in the NTOSP.H file in the Windows Driver Kit (WDK) for Windows 10.
+The KeProfileInterruptWithSource function is not documented, but has a C-language declaration in the NTOSP.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.

 The following implementation notes are from inspection of the kernel from the original release of Windows 10 only.
 They may some day get revised to account for earlier versions.
 Meanwhile, where anything is added about earlier versions, take it not as an attempt at comprehensiveness but as a bonus from my being unable to resist a trip down memory lane or at least a quick look into the history.

 The 32-bit implementation increments the InterruptCount in the current processor’s KPRCB.
 This count is also incremented for other interrupts, of course.
 That the 32-bit kernel increments it specially for the profile interrupt has to do with the very different ways that the kernel and HAL cooperate over interrupt handling in 32-bit and 64-bit Windows (which is its own, huge, topic far beyond the scope of this note).

 However the count gets incremented for any interrupt, it is the same InterruptCount that can be retrieved for each processor via the ZwQuerySystemInformation and ZwQuerySystemInformationEx functions when given the information class SystemProcessorPerformanceInformation (0x08) or SystemProcessorPerformanceInformationEx (0x8D).